code-a1/code-a1/README.md

 ### Hi there 👋

-👀 While you're here, have a look at <b>my latest repository</b>: <a href="https://github.com/code-a1/WorkTrack">WorkTrack</a> <i>(An Android App developed with Jetpack Compose followinf the Material Desing 3 principles, for tracking working hours)</i>
+👀 While you're here, have a look at <b>my latest repository</b>: <a href="https://github.com/code-a1/WorkTrack">WorkTrack</a> <i>(An Android App developed with Jetpack Compose following the Material Desing 3 principles, for tracking working hours)</i>

 <b>✈️ Android/Kotlin<br></b>